bitroniq/bitroniq.github.io/_posts/2020-07-28-consistent-network-interface-names.md

 ### I don't like this, how do I disable this?

 You basically have three options:

 1. You disable the assignment of fixed names, so that the unpredictable kernel names are used again.
 For this, simply mask udev's .link file for the default policy: ln -s /dev/null /etc/systemd/network/99-default.link
-2. You create your own manual naming scheme, for example by naming your interfaces "internet0", "dmz0" or "lan0".
+1. You create your own manual naming scheme, for example by naming your interfaces "internet0", "dmz0" or "lan0".
 For that create your own .link files in /etc/systemd/network/, that choose an explicit name or a better naming scheme for one, some, or all of your interfaces.
 See systemd.link(5) for more information.
-3. You pass the net.ifnames=0 on the kernel command line
+1. You pass the net.ifnames=0 on the kernel command line

 ### Example solution for Ubuntu 18.04

-#### Solution A.
+#### Solution A

 ```bash
 sudo echo 'GRUB_CMDLINE_LINUX="biosdevname=0 net.ifnames=0"' >> /etc/default/grub